Detail Header Image

 2. Verify the accuracy of employment and salary details submitted by employees.

-4. Facilitate the submission of claims by providing access to the online portal at the workplace if needed.
+4. Facilitate the submission of claims by providing access to the online portal at the workplace (if needed).

 Section 5: Compliance and Penalties for Non-Payment

-Key Compliance Aspects:
+Key Compliance Aspects

 Penalties for Non-Compliance

-Conclusion: Navigating Social Security in Portugal for Employers
+Conclusion: Navigating Segurança Social for Employers

 Frequently Asked Questions (FAQs)

-2. Who needs to pay social security in Portugal?
+2. Who needs to pay Social Security in Portugal?

-3. How does social security work in Portugal?
+3. How does Social Security work in Portugal?

-4. How much is social security charged in Portugal?
+4. How much is Social Security charged in Portugal?

 Employees contribute 11% of their gross salary to social security, while employers contribute 23.75%.
-The total contribution to the social security system is therefore 34.75% of the gross salary.
+The total contribution to the Social Security system is therefore 34.75% of the gross salary.

 5. What are the employee costs in Portugal?